Flowdalic/xeps/draft-schmaus-sasl-ht/draft-schmaus-sasl-ht-00.md

 ## Initiator First Message

-The HT-* SASL mechanism starts with the initiator-message from the initiator to the responder.
+The HT-* SASL mechanism starts with the initiator-msg, send by the initiator to the responder.

-initiator-message = authcid-length authcid-data initiator-hashed-token
+initiator-msg = authcid-length authcid-data initiator-hashed-token

 authcid-length = 4OCTET